3 Business Leaders on Cost Savings Through Technology

 8 Questions to Ask About Your Frontline Onboarding Platform

-Sales force onboarding is more crucial than ever before, especially if you’re using sales enablement, performance enablement, or performance management software.
+Robust sales force onboarding is more crucial than ever before, especially if you’re using sales enablement, performance enablement, or performance management software.
 Particularly in industries like direct selling, retail, and insurance, if your onboarding experience is user-unfriendly, you risk building up low retention numbers.

 On the other hand, an efficient onboarding experience can lead to high retention.
-SHRM, for instance, estimates that with strong onboarding, 69% of workforce members will stay with a company for 3+ years.
+SHRM, for instance, estimates that with strong onboarding, 69% of workforce members will stay with a company for 3+ years

-So when planning your digital frontline onboarding strategy, what should you look for in performance enablement, sales enableemnt, and sales performance management software?
+So when planning your digital frontline onboarding strategy, what should you look for in performance enablement, sales enablement, and sales performance management software?
 After all, such software should be able to optimize onboarding, particularly if it is an end-to-end solution.
-Let’s look at some of the questions that companies should ask about the platform they’re going to use for frontline workforce onboarding.
+Let’s look at some of the key questions that companies should ask about the platform they’re going to use for frontline workforce onboarding.

 What is frontline onboarding software?